Remove-RDMTask

 • Yes: Accept the prompt.
 Cover the OK and Automatic value.

 • No: Refuse the yes/no/cancel prompt.
-Cancel is the fallback option if there is not an option No.
+"Cancel" is the fallback option if there is no "No" option.

 • Cancel: Cancel the yes/no/cancel prompt.
-No is the fallback option if there is not an option Cancel.
+"No" is the fallback option if there is no "Cancel" option.

 Type: System.Windows.Forms.DialogResult[]